top of page

 Example of CoE Starter Kit Power BI dashboard

-Results and Benefits
+Results and Benefits Achieved

-• A clear Power Platform adoption roadmap and maturity model benchmark
+• A clear Power Platform adoption roadmap and maturity model benchmark.

-• Significant licensing and storage cost savings
+• Substantial savings in licensing and storage costs.

-• Reduction of technical debt and platform complexity
+• Reduction of technical debt and platform complexity.

-• Strengthened platform governance and CoE capability
+• Strengthened governance and capabilities within the CoE.

-• Increased stakeholder alignment and support from the senior leadership team
+• Increased stakeholder alignment and support from the senior leadership team.

-“Thanks Hamish.
+“Thanks, Hamish.
 Today’s workshop went very well.
-I’ve had all those business-side people respond thanking us for the opportunity to be involved.”
+I’ve had all those business-side people respond, thanking us for the opportunity to be involved.”

 Start Your Power Platform Adoption Journey